19hours/sg-statutes/Acts/Income Tax Act.md

 [29/2010 wef 07/07/2010]

-(b) provide for the deduction of expenses, allowances, losses and donations of any approved person or company, trustee or partner referred to in subsection (1)(b) otherwise than in accordance with this Act;
+(b) provide for the deduction of expenses, allowances and losses of any approved person or company, trustee or partner referred to in subsection (1)(b) otherwise than in accordance with this Act;

 [29/2010 wef 07/07/2010]

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 (c) where the approved person is a partner of an approved limited partnership, provide for the recovery of tax from him in a case where the exemption ought not to have been allowed to that partner due to non-compliance with any condition imposed on the partnership, including the deeming of a specified amount as income of the partner for the year of assessment in which the Comptroller discovers the non-compliance of the condition;